Parcley27/AeroStream/README.md

     ```

-6. Open your web browser and navigate to `http://localhost:3000/AerostreamRadar.html`
+9. Open your web browser and navigate to `http://localhost:3000/AerostreamRadar.html`

-7. Note that you can also just open the AerostreamRadar.html file in your browser (instead of starting the web server) like any other HTML page, though most browsers will auto disable location access as part of their safety measures

-8. Allow location access when prompted, or manually enter coordinates to start viewing aircraft in your area.
+10. Allow location access when prompted, or manually enter coordinates to start viewing aircraft in your area.

 ## API Documentation